Stop Blaming the Handoff — Your Delivery Model Is Broken

 This is where hybrid delivery either becomes a designed system or a very expensive group project held together by calendar invites, tribal knowledge, and optimism.

-This is also where I think the next generation of hybrid delivery improvement needs to focus.
+This is also where the next generation of hybrid delivery improvement needs to focus.

-No one needs another ceremony, another giant methodology dropped from the sky, and damn sure not another burden on already-constrained delivery teams.
+No one needs another ceremony, another giant methodology dropped from the sky, or another burden on already-constrained delivery teams.

 We need something lighter.